-Most mattress manufacturers import their pocket springs from overseas.
-Sleepyhead is unique in that it manufactures theirs in their own factories in Australia and New Zealand.
+Most Australian mattress sellers and manufacturers import their pocket springs from overseas.
+Sleepyhead is unique in that they manufacture most of the pocket springs they need in their factories in Australia and New Zealand.
 This means they have complete quality control right from the wire that makes the coil, to the finished product.
-The company has since developed its own revolutionary upgrades.
-Read on to discover more:
+Sleepyhead has developed its own revolutionary upgrades.

 for uninterrupted rest

 The upshot of the equation?
-A night of better sleep on the right mattress equals improved performance.
-That’s at work, at the gym and, let’s face it – during virtually any day-to-day scenario!
+A night of better sleep on the right mattress equals improved performance at your studies, at work, at the gym or any part of your day.
+A good sleep will help you get through late nights parenting young children and any can even improve your mood!
 Diet and exercise are important, but their effects can be reduced when you don’t get a good rest.
 This has to be one of the biggest reasons to buy a better bed.

 So, how will a Sleepyhead pocket spring mattress